 Oregon's fleet consists of independent, family businesses who have chosen fishing as a way of life.
 Many have set out on Oregon’s coastal waters for generations.
 They work closely with scientists and managers to make sure the fishery is sustainable for generations to come.

-The bolder flavors of these fish comes from a higher oil content - and that means they can be higher in healthy omega-3 fatty acids too.
-Try this riff on cedar planked Chinook (King) salmon while learning about how wild, troll-caught salmon are harvested.
-Black cod can be used in a variety of dishes, from ceviche to bouillabasse.
+The bolder flavors of these fish come from a higher oil content - and that means they can be higher in healthy omega-3 fatty acids too.
+Try this riff on cedar-planked Chinook (King) salmon while learning about how wild, troll-caught salmon are harvested.
+Black cod can be used in a variety of dishes, from ceviche to bouillabaisse.
 Or check out this video about fishing for albacore tuna and then make this albacore tuna conserva salad at home.